Turkey travel guide

 Road travel

 Take care when travelling by road, particularly at night.
 Approach checkpoints slowly and follow the instructions of security personnel.
-Roads between major cities are generally in excellent condition, but can be poor in remote, rural areas.
-Accidents are common and mainly due to poor or reckless driving.
+Roads between major cities are generally in excellent condition, but the road surface can be poor in remote areas.
+Accidents are common – mainly due to poor or reckless driving.

-It is illegal not to wear a helmet on motorcycles and mopeds.
-You may get a large fine if you do not wear a helmet.
+It is illegal to ride without a helmet on motorcycles and mopeds.
+You may get a severe fine if you are not wearing a helmet.

 Do not drink and drive.
-The police fine drunk drivers and your licence could be confiscated for 6 months.
+The police fine drunk drivers and they could confiscate your licence for 6 months.

 Extreme weather and natural disasters

-You could get a fine or prison sentence for lighting a fire of any kind in forbidden areas.
-This includes barbeques and discarding cigarette butts in the woods.
+You could get a fine or prison sentence for lighting a fire of any kind or discarding cigarettes in risk areas such as woodland.
+Look out for signs that tell you fires, barbeques, and smoking are prohibited.

-If there is a forest fire in your area, local authorities may tell you to leave your accommodation.
+If there is a wildfire in your area, local authorities may tell you to leave your accommodation.
 Follow the directions of local authorities.

-If you see a forest fire, call emergency services on 112.
+If you see a wildfire, call emergency services on 112.

 Flooding

-Severe rainstorms can cause flooding and landslides across Turkey.
-Roads may become impassable and bridges damaged, making it difficult to travel and reducing essential services.
+Severe rainstorms can cause flooding and landslides across Turkey, damaging roads and bridges.
+Some routes may become impassable, making it difficult to travel and reducing essential services.

 If you’re in an affected area: